 c. the Balance Sheet Statement of Profit and Loss and Cash Flow Statement dealt withby this Report are in agreement with the books of account;

 e.
-The going concern matter described in sub-paragraph (b) under the Emphasis ofMatters paragraph above in our opinion may have an adverse effect on the functioning ofthe Company;
+The going concern matter described in sub-paragraph (a) under the Emphasis ofMatters paragraph above in our opinion may have an adverse effect on the functioning ofthe Company;